simul/simul.github.io/unity/tutorial.md

 * 2: The new sequence will be created within the asset window.

-* 3: To make this new sequence the active sequence in the world, select the trueSky object from the hierarchy, then in the inspector, find "Sequence Asset" in the trueSKY script.
+* 3: To make this new sequence the active sequence in the world, select the trueSky object from the hierarchy.
+Then in the inspector, find "Sequence Asset" in the trueSKY script.

 ![](/Images/unity/setsequence.png)